utexas-bwi/scavenger_hunt_api/README.md

 ### Robot Startup

-1. Boot up the scavenger robot (probably Pickles or Bender).
-Before any ROS commands, open an SSH tunnel to Kane so the robot can see the website.
+1. Boot up the scavenger robot.
+Before any ROS commands, open an SSH tunnel on the robot so it can see the website.

 ```
 ssh -D 8080 http://utw10989.utweb.utexas.edu/